-A unique feature of this year is that it includes lists of all male convicts arriving in New South Wales month-by-month, together with name, convict number, ship, occupation, and often who they're assigned to, and where.
+A unique feature of the 1883 gazette is that it includes lists of all male convicts arriving in New South Wales month-by-month, together with name, convict number, ship, occupation, and often who they're assigned to, and where.
 For those with convict ancestors, if you had convicts in New South Wales during 1833, this really is a must!!

 Principal Superintendent of Convicts' Office, Sydney, 4th Nov.
 1833.

 The undermentioned Prisoners having absconded from the Individuals and Employments set against their names respectively, and some of them being at large with stolen Certificated, and Tickets of Leave, all Constables and others are hereby required and commanded to use their utmost exertion in apprehending and lodging them in safe custody.